Families of discrete circular distributions with some novel applications: Constructions of families of circular discrete distributions

+We will denote this distribution by $\mathcal{B}_q$, where $q$ is the order of the distribution.
+So, $\mathcal{B}_1$ is von Mises discrete distribution as in the previous example. $\mathcal{B}_2$ is the discrete generalized von Mises distribution. ~\\ We note that this family can be traced back to \citet{maksimov1967}, although his focus for this family is on a characterization for the unknown centering parameter (rather than the concentration parameter), so it is of limited practical importance. \end{eg} \begin{eg} Geometric distribution: Suppose $q=1$ and $t_1(r)= r $ the maximum entropy distribution is of the form

-\end{itemize} The above three examples also arise out of the ``conditionalized" construction of discrete circular distributions that we later define in this paper.
-Further, (\ref{eq:MED_geom}) is the ``centered wrapped geometric distribution" discussed below.
-However, the maximum entropy construction can lead to more general subclasses of the exponential family of distributions, which we do not pursue in this paper.
-Further, distributions can be constructed by maximizing differential entropy on extending the work on the continuous circular case for example the properties of wrapped Cauchy distributions given in \citet{kato_pewsey2015}.
+~\\ Historically, \citet[p.
+50]{mardia1972} proposed the above distribution as a model for roulette outcomes (possibly biased). \end{eg} The above three examples also arise out of the ``conditionalized" construction of discrete circular distributions that we define below in Section \ref{S:construction_marg_plug}.
+We note that (\ref{eq:MED_geom}) is also the ``centered wrapped geometric distribution" discussed below in the next subsection.